iafarhan/causal-synthesizer-multihead-attention/README.md

 ## Causal and Synthesizer Multihead-Attention

-We have implemented different variants of MultiheadAttention mechanism as well.
+We have implemented different variants of MultiheadAttention mechanisms.
 - CausalSelfAttention
 - SynthesizerSelfAttention